Origins and Migrations

 Anna/Annie.
 My father’s mother.
 Born in Quebec, 1918.
 My mother told me that when Anna was a child, her father, Joseph, lined up all the children in the house and said, “We are not Russkiy.
 We are French Canadian.
 We do not speak Russian anymore.
 We speak French now.”
 As a consequence, my paternal grandmother denied her Slavic roots, adopted a French-Canadian identity, and became “Annie.”
 My mother took photos of Anna/Annie for me when she reunited my father with his mother, but then gave the photos to one of my half-siblings (who isn’t related to Anna/Annie) after I became estranged from my family.
 The missing photo stands for all the stories that are interrupted and left untold by family discord.

 Suzanne.
 Born in Vancouver, British Columbia.
 Raised in Sagitawa (sâkitawâhk in the Cree language), the confluence of the Peace and Smoky rivers, a meeting place on an ancient network of river highways, alongside the Grouard/Peace River trails.
 Also known as Peace River, Alberta, after the peace treaty signed by the Nehiyawak and the Dane-zaa in 1781.
 All of this history, and all of these people, lead to me.
 My mother and I had many conversations about our family’s Indigeneity.
-She told me stories that helped me understand the lives of the people whose photos are posted here.
+She told me stories that helped me understand the lives of all the people whose photos are posted here.
 Now it’s my responsibility to tell these stories, as accurately as I can.

 Suzanne Methot